inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 **Colossus**
 <br>
-- BigQuery stores data in columnar format in a a seperate storage called Colossus, which is more efficient for aggregations.
+- BigQuery stores data in columnar format in a a separate storage called Colossus, which is more efficient for aggregations.
 - BigQuery does not query all the columns at once.
 The general pattern is to query a few columns and filter and aggregate on different parts.
 - It is a relatively inexpensive form of storage.
 - Most costs are incurred when the compute engine reads or writes the data.